 Your honeymoon will be all bedroom romps and luxurious lounge chairs on the beach with expertly-crafted cocktails, right?
 Not necessarily.
 So what do people do on honeymoons?

 "Many couples naturally assume that their honeymoon will be something akin to a chick flick with all its romance and passion," says Laura Brotherson, marriage and sex therapist.
 And while it will certainly be wonderful, it will also be filled with surprises—little things no one ever told you about.
-Here, the inside scoop on what happens on a honeymoon.
+Here is the inside scoop on what really happens on a honeymoon.